Fatimatalaybek10/Alphabet-company_analysis_of_stock/README.md

 - Long Short-Term Memory network (LSTM)
 - Convolutional Neural Network (CNN)

 The goal is to evaluate and compare the predictive performance of different deep learning architectures for financial time series forecasting.

+#Language of the notebooks - Korean

+## Note
+This repository is shared for academic purposes.
+Please provide appropriate citation if referencing this work.

+© 2026 Fatima Sultakeeva